 Durability: Similar to the full-size iPad, you’ll want to fortify this tablet immediately.

 Longevity: Historically, Apple hasn’t updated their mini line as often as their full-size iPads and phones, which makes this model likely to be their leading mini model for a few years running.

-Functionality: Small size makes this tablet ultra-portable, and it’s compatible with Apple Pencil for jotting down notes on-the-go.
-Up to 10 hours of battery life.
-8 MP rear camera and a 7 MP front camera.
+Functionality: The small size makes this tablet ultra-portable, and it’s compatible with Apple Pencil for jotting down notes while out and about.
+Use for 10 hours of battery life before having to recharge and enjoy both an 8 MP rear camera and a 7 MP front camera.

 Extra credit: Apple’s “True Tone” display automatically adjusts to your lighting conditions, which is great for night-owl readers.

 For more ways to upgrade your child’s learn-from-home setup, be sure to bookmark our Resource Center.
 We’ll give you our opinions on the best tech and the easiest ways to secure your home network and devices for younger users.

 Multiple devices?
 Get the power you need.
 Shop internet and TV on Allconnect, for free.Shop providers

 Lisa uses years of experience in sales and customer service for internet-TV providers to inform her writing on broadband.
 Her work has been referenced by CNN and other national sources. … Read more

 - FeaturedDodging negativity online: How to navigate the noxious elements of social media Taylor Gadsden — 3 min read